 - Cloth face coverings are recommended for all face-to-face interactions when physical distancing is difficult to maintain.

-- All schools will continue distance learning for the remainder of the school year.
-Students and parents are encouraged to visit their school district’s website for more information:
+- Students and parents are encouraged to visit their school district’s website for more information:

 *Please note that all individuals should continue to follow guidelines established by local and county officials until further anonuncements are made.